 These alerts are a way to learn from the experiences of others working in forestry.
 They are based on real incidents, including what happened, why it happened and the lessons to be learned.

-This incident alert was developed using the ‘learning review’ approach to incident investigations.
+FISC is developing alerts using the ‘learning review’ approach to incident investigations.
 This approach aims to uncover not just what happened in an incident, but how it happened– all the things that led to it occurring.
 Understanding why an incident occurred is important in preventing similar incidents in future.
 Read more in our Guide to Doing a Learning Review (PDF 636KB) Alert – Machine Rollover 2017 (PDF 376KB)

 Alert – Thinning to Waste 2015 (PDF 237KB) Breaker-out hit by chain – Mar 2018 (PDF 223KB) Confusing and unfamiliar machinery set up – March 2017 (PDF 662KB)